 If you know the development address or reference number, a Section 106 agreement can be viewed on our Public Access system

 On 1 August 2013 in Waveney District and 13 July 2015 in Suffolk Coastal District, the Community Infrastructure Levy (CIL) was implemented, which has replaced the vast majority of financial contributions.
 Section 106 obligations are not required for infrastructure that is proposed to be funded through the Community Infrastructure Levy (CIL).

 The Community Infrastructure Levy is payable on developments of new dwellings, residential extensions over 100m2, holiday lets, supermarkets, superstores and retail warehouses (in Waveney) and convenience retail (in Suffolk Coastal).
 Rates are based on the size, type and location of the development proposed.

 All s106 enquiries should be directed through our CIL and s106 advice service, including questions on compliance of a s106 agreement.
 Enquiries are dealt with via this online, paid-for service.

 The CIL Regulations require councils that receive s106 contributions and Community Infrastructure Levy (CIL) from developers to report on these funds annually via an Infrastructure Funding Statement (IFS).

-The Government’s policy on First Homes came into force on 28th June 2021.
-The Council has published a Position Statement.
+The Government’s policy on First Homes came into force on 28 June 2021.
+The council has published a Position Statement.